Zhengyang-Li/personal-website/content/publication/example/index.md

 title: Train service design in an urban rail transit line incorporating multiple service routes and multiple train compositions
 publication_types:
-  - "1"
   - "2"
 authors:
-  - Zhengyang-Li
+  - Zhengyang Li
-  - Jun-Zhao
+  - Jun Zhao
-  - Qiyuan-Peng
+  - Qiyuan Peng
 publication_short: ""
 abstract: This paper focuses on the train service design problem within a given period in an urban rail transit line, where multiple either full-length or